AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Function calls
 ~~~~~~~~~~~~~~

-An important thing about function calls is that the return value of a function
+An important feature of function calls in Ada is that the return value at a
-call cannot be ignored in Ada.
+call cannot be ignored; that is, a function call cannot be used as a statement.

-If you want to call a function and do not need it's result, you will still need
+If you want to call a function and do not need its result, you will still need
 to explicitly store it in a local variable.

 .. code:: ada